qcr/PenguinPi-robot/software/README.md

 # Welcome to EGB439 Advanced Robotics

-  - Included in this repository is python, matlab and c code used to operate the PenguinPi using the Raspbian Jessie operating system.
-Please note all code stored here will restore you robot to default and changes will be lost
+Included in this repository is the Python, MATLAB and C code used to operate the PenguinPi using the Raspbian Jessie operating system.
-  - if you wish to use a different operating system please speak to your tutor

-Folders
+The main folders are:
-  - ```matlab``` runs on your computer and talks to the robot
+  - ```matlab``` runs on your computer and talks to the Python server runnng on the robot
-  - ```python``` Python 3 code that runs on the Raspberry Pi
+  - ```python``` Python 3 server that runs on the Raspberry Pi and accepts web service requests
-  - ```atmelstudio``` C code that runs on the Atmel processor on the shield that connects the Pi to the robot hardware
+  - ```atmelstudio``` C code that runs on the Atmel processor (on the i/o board) that connects the Pi to the robot hardware

+The scripts that Launch on startup are:
+* `server-camera.py`
+* `server-motors_fixed.py`
+* `GPIOSoftShutdown.py`

 ## Defaults
 ### Raspberry pi login